pascallaliberte/sharpen.page/_posts/2020-09-25-audience-building-mindsets.md

 * Entities that **aren't affected** by increases in volatility (**robust**), and
 * Entities that **benefit** from increases in volatility (**antifragile**).

-As we've seen [in another article, Taleb suggest that there's an easy way][randomness-freelancing] to benefit from randomness, **to create antifragility**, even when not knowing the future:
+As we've seen [in another article, Taleb suggests that there's an easy way][randomness-freelancing] to benefit from randomness, **to create antifragility**, even when not knowing the future:

 [randomness-freelancing]: {% post_url 2020-09-04-randomness-and-benefits-of-freelancing %}

-* Prevent catastrophes by **identifying and removing your exposure to what can ruin you** (e.g. ruining your reputation), and;
+* Prevent catastrophes by **identifying and removing your exposure to what can ruin you** ([e.g. ruining your reputation][via-negativa-freelancing]), and;
 * **Invest small amounts** in areas with known costs (limited downside risk) and **unlimited potential for gain**.

+[via-negativa-freelancing]: {% post_url 2020-09-18-via-negativa-inverse-freelancing-advice %}

 Rendered visually, fragility looks like an above-ground plateau that falls below ground with bad news, and robust stays the same.